BetaDoggo/danbooru-tag-list/README.md

 - Uses the UI's expected formatting
 - Slightly faster rate limit
 - Ability to exclude tag categories
-- The option to include aliases (UI support varies)
+- aliases (UI support varies) (danbooru aliases only)
 - supports pulling tags from e621 (optional)
+- supports setting a cutoff date (applies to danbooru only)

 About the uploaded lists: